Last Updated on March 10, 2025 by Anda Malescu

 As part of the closing, the buyer transfers the whole amount necessary for the purchase of the business to the escrow account.
 Then the investor’s immigration attorney finalizes the E2 visa application and sends it either to USCIS or the US consulate in the investor’s country of residence.

-If the E2 visa is approved, the investor will notify the escrow agent who will release the funds to the seller.
+If US Consulate approved the E2 visa, the investor will notify the escrow agent to release the funds to the seller.
 The E2 investor then takes possession of the business, either immediately if applying for change of status from within the United States or upon arrival to the US if applying for a visa through a US consulate.

 Pros and cons